Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Experiments and model

 where $\vec f_i$ is the horizontal reduced force on particle $i$, or equivalently the net force, $\vec F_i=(F_{i,x},F_{i,y})$, divided by its mass, $m_i$.
 Dotted variables represent differentiation with respect to time.
-The vector $\vec\rho_i = (x_i, y_i)$, and $\vec\rho_{ij} = (x_i - x_j, y_i - y_j) = \rho_{ij}\hat{\rho}_{ij}$, which defines the direction of the reduced horizontal interaction force from particle $j$ to $i$, $f_{ij} = F_{ij} / m_i$, where $F_{ij}$ is the magnitude of the force.
+The position and displacement vectors are $\vec\rho_i = (x_i, y_i)$ and $\vec\rho_{ij} = (x_i - x_j, y_i - y_j) = \rho_{ij}\hat{\rho}_{ij}$, where $\hat{\rho}_{ij}$ is the direction of the reduced horizontal interaction force from particle $j$ to $i$, and $f_{ij} = F_{ij} / m_i$, where $F_{ij}$ is the magnitude of the force.
+Since the ion wake is directly below each particle, as shown in Fig.~\hyperref[p1]{1\textit{C}}, the ion wake will change the direction of the $z$-component of the force, but interaction forces in the $xy$-plane will still point along $\hat{\rho}_{ij}$ \cite{ivlev2015statistical}.
 The reduced environmental force is $\vec{f}^{\text{env}}_i = \vec{F}^{\text{env}}_i/m_i$, where $\vec{F}^{\text{env}}_i$ is the horizontal environmental force on particle $i$, and the damping coefficient of particle $i$ is $\gamma_i$.
-Particles are confined by gravity and electrostatic forces in the $z$-direction, which are about 100 fold larger than other forces in the system.
-This is evidenced by the different frequencies and amplitudes of motion shown in Fig.~1C.
-This makes determination of vertical forces hard, and we only aim to infer forces in the $xy$-plane.
-However, these forces can depend on the $z$-position of each particle.
-Furthermore, the particles in our experiments were not identical.
-Thus, the model requires particle-level identifiers.
+Particles are strongly confined by gravity and electrostatic forces in the $z$-direction, which are about 100 fold larger than other forces in the system, as evidenced by the different frequencies and amplitudes of motion shown in Fig.~\hyperref[p1]{1\textit{D}}.

+{ Although we can accurately track the $z$ position of each particle since the vertical oscillation frequency was $\approx$ 25 Hz (Fig.~\hyperref[p1]{1\textit{D}}) and our sampling rate was 200 Hz, inferring forces in our model requires integrating the data over a small time window (see \textbf{SI}, Eq.~S5), which would necessitate a higher time resolution for $z$ force inference.
+Thus, in this study, we only aim to infer forces in the $xy$-plane, which will generally depend on the $z$ position of each particle.} Importantly, the particles in our experiments were not identical, and the model requires particle-level identifiers.
 Ideally, this would be the mass of each particle, which is unknown.
-However, heavier particles sit lower in the plasma sheath, thus we found that a good {\em qualitative} identifier ($s_i$) for each particle was simply its mean $z$-position, averaged over an entire time series: $s_i = \left<z_i\right>_t$.
+But heavier particles sit lower in the plasma sheath, and we found that a good identifier ($s_i$) for the size of each particle was simply its mean $z$-position, averaged over an entire time series: $s_i = \langle z_i\rangle_t$.